 When did American Airlines start?

-In 1930, Colonial Air Transport joined with another small company called as Universal Aviation.
-Upon merger of the two airlines, the new airline was called the Aviation Corporation.
-Specifically, Aviation Corporation continued to offer the New York-Boston route and later introduced Montreal, Canada, as new destinations.
+In 1930, Colonial Air Transport joined with another small company called Universal Aviation.
+Upon the merger of the two airlines, the new airline was called the Aviation Corporation.
+Specifically, Aviation Corporation continued to offer the New York-Boston route and later introduced Montreal, Canada, as a new destination.

 The first major brand element of the future American Airlines was also created in 1934 The advertisement slogan ‘The wings of the world, your wings’ is considered the first major brand element of the future American Airlines, which was initiated in the same year.
 Formerly known as American Air Lines, the company is now known as American Airways after it purchased the assets of the former.
 AMERICAN Airlines had served passenger and mail service routes, with its base primarily in the American Southwest area.
 As a result of the acquisition, the company adopted the name American Air Lines for its national transportation network, along with the company’s famous eagle symbol.

-Over the next few years, American Airways expanded by buying and merging regional carriers, which formed part of the American Air Lines group.
-In the year 2000, America had a route network that covered all the length and breath of the United States of America.
-In 1934, American Airways decided to shift from their original name and started operating under the name of American Airlines.
+American Airways grew during the following several years by acquiring and combining smaller airlines, which became part of the American Air Lines conglomerate.
+America has a route system in 2000 covering the width and length of the United States of America.
+American Airways opted to change its name from the original in 1934 and began running under American Airlines.

-Interestingly, American Airlines came up with the idea of an airline lounge for the first time in 1939 at New York's LaGuardia Airport.
-It also came up with the first non-stop transcontinental service from New York to Los Angeles in the same year.
+Fascinatingly, American Airlines invented the concept of an airline lounge first at LaGuardia Airport in New York in 1939.
+That same year it also produced the first non-stop transcontinental service from New York to Los Angeles.

-Thus, American Airlines had an opportunity to buy new-age planes starting in 1945, including the Convair 240, Douglas DC-6, and Lockheed Constellations with pressurized cabins.
-These more advanced planes provided comfort, which in turn enabled American Airlines to provide coast-to-coast service across the United States.
-The international connectivity time decreased from more than 12 hours, as it was the case a couple of years ago, to 6 hours of flying time provided by American’s network.
+Beginning in 1945, American Airlines therefore had a chance to purchase new-age aircraft such as the Lockheed Constellations with pressurized cabins the Convair 240, and the Douglas DC-6.
+These more sophisticated aircraft offered comfort, which helped American Airlines to be able to provide coast-to-coast service all throughout the country.
+From more than 12 hours, as was the case a few years ago, the worldwide connection time dropped to 6 hours of flight time thanks to American's network.

-Starting with American Airways in 1930, American Airlines today is the culmination of many mergers and acquisitions, and American Airways can be credited with the formation of the carrier in 1934 after the acquisition of this small carrier.
-Since its establishment, American Airlines has been an essential and revolutionary participant in the development of the commercial aviation industry and the American mass transportation system for over ninety years and continues to do so.
-American’s tale, however, is one of unrelenting expansion, groundbreaking advancements, and relentless efforts towards making the travel experience of passengers around the globe more memorable.
+Beginning with American Airways in 1930, American Airlines today is the result of multiple mergers and acquisitions; American Airways may be credited with founding the airline in 1934 after the purchase of this little carrier.
+Over ninety years and even today, American Airlines has been a vital and innovative player in the advancement of the commercial aviation sector and the American mass transportation system since its founding.
+America's story, however, is one of constant growth, innovative ideas, and tireless efforts toward making the travel experience of consumers all across the world more unforgettable.

 Book your American Airlines ticket now and experience comfort and reliability.
 Call +1 833-902-2090 to speak with our travel experts.